 City Chapel is a church driven by the Great Commission.
 This Commission is impossible without relationships as a church community, as well as relationships with the communities in which we live.

 Our 2019 AGM will be held on Sunday, January 20, directly after the service.
 All members are encouraged to attend this meeting.

 Our next women’s fellowship night will be on Saturday, January 19 at Shiloh Nielsen’s house at 7:00 p.m.
 Women of all ages are invited to join us for an informal time of prayer and fellowship.

 There will be a congregational meeting on Wednesday, January 23 at 7:00 pm at the Chapel.
 This meeting will be a follow-up to the December congregational meeting, regarding the Foxes' transition to Penticton, and is open to everyone.

 Our 2019 RePlay/RePreach Conference will be held on March 1-2 at Kentwood Alliance Church.
 More information at www.replayrepreach.com!

 Early Morning Prayer Meetings

 Every Sunday morning, we gather to pray before service at 10:00 a.m. in Shane's office.
 Everyone is welcome!
 In addition, once a month (usually on either the long weekend, or the third Sunday of the month), we have designated times of corporate morning prayer for both children and adults at 9:30 a.m. in the nursery and Sunday school areas.
-Our early prayer meeting this month will be on December 16.
-Adults will meet in the nursery, and children (with one accompanying parent) will meet in the Sunday School room, and adults meeting in the nursery.
+Our January corporate prayer time will be on Sunday, January 20, with children (and one accompanying parent) meeting in the Sunday School room, and adults meeting in the nursery.